 Receiving a cancer diagnosis can produce many unexpected stressors in the life of a patient and the patient’s family.
-Cancer Navigators Brenda Schofield and Cheri Yochum provide individualized assistance to patients, families and caregivers through all phases of the cancer experience.
+Nurse navigators provide individualized assistance to patients, families and caregivers through all phases of the cancer experience.

-Through education, referral, care coordination and maintenance of communication between patients and health care providers, Brenda and Cheri help patients overcome barriers and facilitate timely access to quality health and psychosocial care.
+Through education, referral, care coordination and maintenance of communication between patients and health care providers, our nurse navigators help patients overcome barriers and facilitate timely access to quality health and psychosocial care.

 For more information, call 419-636-1131, ext.
 12342.